LDAWG-a11y/a11yWebApp/src/guides/wcag-checklist-mvp-testing.md

 ##### 1.3.1 Info and Relationships (A) - Accessibility Insights, Manual/Headings Map Chrome plugin,  Manual Test with screen reader

-Understanding 1.3.
-1 Info and Relationships.
 "Information, structure, and relationships conveyed through presentation can be programmatically determined or are available in text."
-This success criteria intends to communicate the relationship of elements on a page by more than just visual cues.
+This intends to communicate the relationship of elements on a page by more than just visual cues.

-1.3.2 Meaningful Sequence (A) - Accessibility Insights (tab stops check)
+##### 1.3.2 Meaningful Sequence (A) - Accessibility Insights (tab stops check)

+A sequence is meaningful if the order of content in the sequence cannot be changed without affecting its meaning.
+For example, if a page contains two independent articles, the relative order of the articles may not affect their meaning, as long as they are not interleaved.

+Or you can create content that can be presented in different ways (for example simpler layout) without losing information or structure.

-1.4.3 Contrast minimum (AA) - Accessibility Insights
+##### 1.4.3 Contrast minimum (AA) - Accessibility Insights

+The visual presentation of text and images of text has a contrast ratio of at least 4.5:1, except for the following:

+Large Text 3:1

+In WCAG 2, contrast is a measure of the difference in perceived "luminance" or brightness between two colours (the phrase "colour contrast" is never used in WCAG).
+This brightness difference is expressed as a ratio ranging from 1:1 (e.g. white on white) to 21:1 (Black on White).

-1.4.10 Reflow (AA) - Manual
+##### 1.4.10 Reflow (AA) - Manual

+In web design, supporting reflow refers to the process of fitting content to match the user's viewport.
+The viewport is the visible area of the page, which may change depending on the user's web browser, device, and zoom preferences.

 ### Operable